 6. Keep communication open

-More than ever, previous recessions have highlighted the importance of building ever closer relationships with your customers.
+More than ever, previous recessions have highlighted the importance of building ever-closer relationships with your customers.
 It’s essential to identify and communicate regularly with them so that there’s understanding across your efforts.

-Yes, it’s time-consuming to catch up with consumers frequently but accuracy of knowledge of immediate demand, needs, wants and desires prevents mistakes like ineffective marketing spend or missed purchase opportunities.
-The last thing you need is run a campaign that costs money, rather than realises and delivers on its potential.
+Yes, it’s time-consuming to catch up with consumers frequently but the accuracy of knowledge of immediate demand, needs, wants and desires prevents mistakes like ineffective marketing spend or missed purchase opportunities.
+The last thing you need is to run a campaign that costs money, rather than realises and delivers on its potential.

 Mitigate supply chain risks